 ARB must make a final determination within 30 calendar days of receiving the request in section 95981.1(d)(3) and may request additional information from the Offset Project Operator or Authorized Project Designee, verification body, or Offset Project Registry.
 This determination made by the Executive Officer is final.

 A registry offset credit issued pursuant to section 95980.1(a) must be removed or cancelled by the Offset Project Registry within one year after ARB issues an ARB offset credit pursuant to this section, such that the registry offset credit is no longer available for transaction on the Offset Project Registry system.
 Within five working days of the removal or cancellation of registry offset credits, the Offset Project Registry must provide proof to ARB that the registry offset credits have been permanently removed or cancelled from the registry system.
 If registry offset credits are not cancelled within one year, ARB will cancel the ARB offset credits.
 ARB offset credits cancelled pursuant to this provision may not be re-issued.
+If CARB has made an initial invalidation determination pursuant to section 95985(c) prior to registry offset credit removal or cancellation, then the one-year timeline for registry offset credit removal or cancellation shall be extended until 90 days after CARB’s final invalidation determination pursuant to section 95985(f)(4).

 Receipt of ARB Offset Credits.
 ARB will transfer ARB offset credits into the Holding Account of the Offset Project Operator, Authorized Project Designee, or any other third party requested by the Offset Project Operator pursuant to section 95981(b) to receive ARB offset credits, within 15 working days of the Offset Project Registry providing proof to ARB that the registry offset credits have been permanently removed or cancelled from the registry system.